 Myth 1: You need to be trained to use an AED

-No. An AED is designed to be used by anyone.
-They are made publicly accessible for that very reason.
+No. An AED can be used by anyone.
 When you get an AED to the scene switch it on.
 The AED will actually tell you what to do.
+Training is suggested, removes fear and speeds use up.

 Myth 2: I should wait for an ambulance